 After climbing over the fence Wednesday night, Dominic Adesanya was swiftly apprehended on the North Lawn, on Pennsylvania Avenue, by uniformed Secret Service agents and their dogs.
 He was unarmed.
-President Barack Obama was at the White House at the time.
+Obama was at the White House at the time.

-Rep. Jason Chaffetz, R-Utah, who has been leading congressional investigations into the Secret Service, commended the swift response Wednesday night but said more needed to be known about Dominic Adesanya, including whether he was doing anything suspicious immediately before the incident that should have led to his detection.
-Chaffetz also suggested changes might be needed to "maximize the pain of going over the fence."
+Rep. Jason Chaffetz, a Republican who has been leading congressional investigations into the Secret Service, commended the swift response Wednesday night but said more needed to be known about Dominic Adesanya, including whether he was doing anything suspicious immediately before the incident that should have led to his detection.
+Chaffetz also suggested changes might be needed to “maximize the pain of going over the fence.”

 Associated Press writers Pete Yost, Nedra Pickler, Darlene Superville and Erica Werner contributed to this report.